netxms/netxms-doc/admin/database-monitoring.rst

 All parameters available from MongoDB subagent gathered or calculated once per minute thus it's recommended to set DCI poll interval for these items to 60 seconds or more.
-It is supposed that by one agent will be monitored databases with same version.
+It is supposed that only databases with same version are monitored by one agent.

 Building mongodb subagent
 -------------------------